Joojoobee87/kids_in_tow/README.md

 The main content of the site flows in a vertical direction.
 The top of the page contains the main navigation bar, tabs and the homepage image to capture the user’s attention.
 Where filters are highlighted and applied, as the user clicks ‘Apply’ the are redirected to the first results within the Activities section of the homepage.

 As the users scrolls down the page, the ‘Explore Leeds’ section comes into view.
-The search form and Google Map are contained within the same section to ensure
+The search form and Google Map are contained within the same container.

-With vertical flow and scrolling, the activity results occupy a single column which is responsive in its design, reformatting the content according the device size.
+With vertical flow and scrolling, the activity results occupy a single column which is responsive in its design, reformatting and styling the content according the device size.

 ### Navigation